autodesk-platform-services/aps-postman-flows-tutorial/docs/part2-flow-module-buckets/index.md

 }
 ```

-To make it easier for our flow to collect all the pages, let's create a helper API request in the **Object Storage Service** collection that we'll be able to call with the fully-defined URL of the next page.
+Let's create a helper API request in the **Object Storage Service** collection that will make it easier for us to fetch these fully-defined URLs while stile using the same authorization setup at the collection level.

 - In the left sidebar, switch to **Collections**
 - Click the three dots next to the **Object Storage Service** service, and click **Add request**

 ![Add helper request](images/add-helper-request.png)

-> Note: since the helper request lives under the **Object Storage Service** collection, it will inherit its authorization setup

 - Name the request `Get Next Page`, and set the endpoint to `{{nextPageUrl}}`
 - The `{{nextPageUrl}}` value will turn red, indicating that the `nextPageUrl` has not been defined yet; click the value, open the **Add to** dropdown, and select **Collection**

-> Note: the reason we use a variable here is because any variables appear as inputs for the request in Postman Flows
+> Note: The reason we use a variable here is because variables appear as inputs for the request in Postman Flows.

 ![Helper request configuration](images/helper-request-config.png)